Year of Publication

 Digital Object Identifier (DOI)

 Barnes, Whitney S., "Effect of Simultaneous Prompting Delivered by Peers in the General Education Setting" (2016).
-Theses and Dissertations--Early Childhood, Special Education, and Rehabilitation Counseling.
+Theses and Dissertations--Early Childhood, Special Education, and Counselor Education.
 29.